giselaimera/rock-paper-scissors/README.md

 5. The winner of each round will be displayed in the console.

 6. After 5 rounds, the final score and winner will be displayed in the console.

+### 📂 Project Structure
+- index.html:
+Contains the game interface, including a button to start the game.
+- script.js:
+Holds the game logic, such as the scoring system and the computer's random choices.
+- style.css
+Contains the styling of the interface
+- README.md:
+Project documentation (this file).